vaadin/vaadin-gradle-plugin/README.md

 # Vaadin 14 Gradle Plugin

-This is an unofficial version of the official Vaadin Gradle Plugin for Vaadin 14.
+This is an unofficial Vaadin Gradle Plugin supporting Vaadin 14 only.

 ## Official VS Unofficial Vaadin Gradle Plugins